ankumar/architecture/Patterns/Stateful.md

   * [DTOs](https://martinfowler.com/eaaCatalog/dataTransferObject.html)

 * Data Access patterns - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.

+The Data model comprises of
+1. Collection of Domain models like Customer, Order & Item
+2. Schema of the underlying database like Tables/Columns

 ## Distributed Data Management
 * Data Consistency